mcallbosco/DBProject/OnlineDemoREADME.md

-Sure!
-Here's a revised version that’s clearer and more concise:

 ---

 ## Getting Started

 ### Entering a Package
 To begin, log into a clerk account to enter a package into the system.
-For this demo, use the "clerk1" account, assigned to the "Chicago Distribution Center", or any of other clerks listed in ['Accounts'](#Accounts) While the address you enter does not need to be valid, you must complete all the fields on the main page.
+For this demo, use the "clerk1" account, assigned to the "Chicago Distribution Center", or any of other clerks listed in [`Accounts`](#Accounts) While the address you enter does not need to be valid, you must complete all the fields on the main page.

 - The **Additional Options** button allows you to enter insurance information.
 - Click **Estimate** to receive a shipping cost estimate.